vivinarya/ml_plastic/README.md

-# 🌊 Water Pollution Detector – Microplastic Classification
+#  Water Pollution Detector – Microplastic Classification

 This project detects **microplastics in water** using **hyperspectral imaging** and **machine learning**.
 It takes spectral cube data (ENVI `.hdr` + `.dat` files), labels (`.ilab`), and masks (`.imsk`), then trains a classifier to identify whether each pixel contains microplastic contamination or not.

 ---

-## 📂 Project Structure
+##Project Structure

 water-pollution-detector/
 │